 Mary Lou McDonald was born in Dublin in May 1969.
 She was one of four children and grew up in Rathgar in Dublin.
 Her parents separated when she was nine years old.
 She attended Notre Dame Des Missions secondary school in Churchtown where she found she had a penchant for public debating.

-She went on to obtain a bachelors degree in English Literature in Trinity College Dublin and a masters degree in European Integration Studies in 1995.
+She went on to obtain a BA in English Literature in Trinity College Dublin and an MA in European Integration Studies in 1995.